os-climate/sostrades-dev-tools/docs/source/linux-installation.md

 ## 3. Local Model Development Env Installation

-The objective is to have a working local dev environment based on a venv, with pre-configured VS-CODE workspace to be able to run code and debug.
-Other IDE may be used but should be configured properly.
+The objective is to have a working local dev environment based on a venv.

 ### 3.1 Prerequisites